 - Coaching staff works collectively rather than a bunch of individual coaches with a blueprint for training

 - Easier to monitor and assess effectiveness of programs

 - Keeps administrators and parents from interfering with technical issues

-- Should include a holistic approach and the ADM/LTDM on the Academy Landing Page
+- Should include a holistic approach

 - Should include the club’s style of play or Game Model